geopm/geopm/service/docs/source/geopmendpoint.1.rst

 Options
 -------

-*
-  ``-c``\ :
-  Create an endpoint for an attaching agent.
+-c         Create an endpoint for an attaching agent.

-*
-  ``-d``\ :
-  Destroy the endpoint and send a signal to any attached agent that no more policies will be written or samples read from the endpoint.
+-d         Destroy the endpoint and send a signal to any attached agent that no

-*
-  ``-a``\ :
+           more policies will be written or samples read from the endpoint.
-  Check if an agent has attached to the endpoint, and print the name of the agent if it has.
+-a         Check if an agent has attached to the endpoint, and print the name
+           of the agent if it has.
 The return value will be non-zero if an agent has not yet attached to the endpoint.

-*
-  ``-s``\ :
-  Read a sample from the attached agent, if any.
-The output has one line per signal.
+-s         Read a sample from the attached agent, if any.
+The output has one
+           line per signal.
 On each line is written the signal name and signal value separated by a colon.
 The last line of the output represents the SAMPLE_AGE signal which is the elapsed time since the last update to the endpoint by the GEOPM runtime.
-The signal names provided by an agent can be determined with the `geopmagent(1) <geopmagent.1.html>`_ command line tool.
-The return value will be non-zero if an agent has not yet attached to the endpoint.
+The signal names provided by an agent can be determined with the `geopmagent(1)

-*
-  ``-p`` *POLICY0*\ ,\ *POLICY1*\ ,...:
+           <geopmagent.1.html>`_ command line tool.
+The return value will be
+           non-zero if an agent has not yet attached to the endpoint.
-  Set policies for the attached agent.
-The values to be set for each policy are given in a comma-separated list.
-The order of these values corresponds to the ordering of the policy names by the `geopmagent(1) <geopmagent.1.html>`_ executable when the attached agent is specified.
+-p POLICY  Set policies for the attached agent.
+The values to be set for each
+           policy are given in a comma-separated list.
+The order of these values corresponds to the ordering of the policy names by the `geopmagent(1) <geopmagent.1.html>`_ executable when the attached
+           agent is specified.
 The return value will be non-zero if an agent has not yet attached to the endpoint.

 Examples
 --------